-The Delaware Valley Health Trust is a regional risk sharing pool providing health & dental insurance benefits to nearly 10,000 employees and dependants of participating members.
+The Delaware Valley Health Trust is a regional risk sharing pool providing health & dental insurance benefits to over 18,000 employees and dependants of participating members.
 The Trust was formed under the authority granted by the Pennsylvania Intergovernmental Cooperation Law.

 The DVHT began operations with fifteen charter members in April, 1999 after a two-year study conducted by the Delaware Valley Health Insurance Cooperative.
 The Cooperative was an intergovernmental organization formed solely to explore the feasibility of pooling employee benefit risks.